graphiq-dev/graphiq/README.md

   optical loss.

 ## Installation
-Graphiq can be installed from PyPI,
+GraphiQ can be installed from PyPI,
 ```
 pip install graphiq
 ```